The City of Subiaco's annual Photographic Awards celebrate creativity in Subiaco and offer photographers a chance to showcase their original works.

 Where: Subiaco Library, 237 Rokeby Road, Subiaco

-Due to the large number of high quality entries received each year, only the finalists, as selected by the judges, will be invited to submit mounted works for display as part of the exhibition.
+Due to the large number of high quality entries received each year, only the finalists, as selected by the judges, will be invited to submit their image for display as part of the exhibition.

-Finalists will be notified via email by Friday 15 September and requested to print, mount and deliver their work to Subiaco Library to be included in the exhibition.
-They will be emailed the printing and mounting requirements when notified that they are a finalist.
-At the completion of the exhibition finalists will be required to collect their work.
+Finalists will be notified via email by Friday 30 August and requested to place a high resolution copy of their image into Dropbox by Friday 6 September.
+Dropbox is free of charge and the city will provide instructions on how to access the site.
+The city will then print, mount and take all artworks to the Subiaco Library for the exhibition.
+At the completion of the exhibition finalists will be asked to collect their work.
 Any works that are not collected by the end of this year will become the property of the City of Subiaco.

 The award presentation ceremony will take place in October at Subiaco Library.
 All finalists with one guest will be invited to attend this event for the announcement of the winners.